 Now navigate to localhost:6000 and you should see the "Hello World" message

 That’s it!
 The application is now running in Kubernetes!

 In this tutorial, we have successfully deployed our application to a Kubernetes environment.
 We haven’t done much with Kubernetes yet, but now that you have a basic understanding of k8s, you can begin adding other components to your app and taking advantage of all the features and power of Kubernetes.

 In addition to deploying to Kubernetes, we have also described our application as a Kubernetes YAML file.
 This simple text file contains everything we need to create our application in a running state.

 We didn't talk about the theoretical concepts in detail so in case if you get stuck somewhere or didn't understand any particular piece, reply in the comments or @ me on Twitter any time.

 Other articles you might like😊

-- Different ways to authenticate your APIs - Learn about some common ways to secure you APIs access.
+Different ways to authenticate your APIs - Learn about some common ways to secure your APIs access.

-- Understanding Linear Regression - One of the most popular algorithm in machine learning that every data scientist should know.
+Understanding Linear Regression - One of the most popular algorithms in machine learning that every data scientist should know.

 Improving Time Complexity - Understanding how to improve the time complexity of your code